rails/sprockets/README.md

 ## Using Processors

-Asset source files can be written in another language, like SCSS or CoffeeScript, and automatically compiled to CSS or JavaScript by Sprockets.
-Processors that convert a file from one language to another are called *transformers*.
+Asset source files can be written in another format, like SCSS or CoffeeScript, and automatically compiled to CSS or JavaScript by Sprockets.
+Processors that convert a file from one format to another are called *transformers*.

 ### Minifying Assets